SoSyLqa/JKLM.FUN-BombParty-BOT/README.md

 1.Basically this script was made for FULL HD monitors and it will not work until you change mouse position coordinates in script

-To change it use source AHK script XY.ahk or compiled version XY.exe (Navigate your mouse at the bomb with chars and press F6 to parse new mouse position then)
+To change coordinates use source AHK script XY.ahk or compiled version XY.exe (Navigate your mouse at the bomb with chars and press F6 to parse new mouse position then)

 You must change Coordinates of Bomb position and word enter field